{{flagHref}}

 Fermium: Element Properties And Uses

-Fermium (Fm) is a highly radioactive, synthesised metal with an atomic number of 100.
-It is produced in nuclear reactors and during high‐energy explosions.
-Owing to its short half‐life and limited availability, Fermium is principally employed in scientific research.
+Fermium (Fm) is a highly radioactive, synthetic metal with an atomic number of 100.
+It is produced in nuclear reactors and high-energy explosions.
+Due to its short half-life and scarcity, fermium is primarily used for scientific research.

 Introduction to the Element